DCC-EX/dcc-ex.github.io/docs/throttles/tech-reference.rst

 Additional throttle commands
 _____________________________

-Release 4.0.2 provides a number of additional throttle information commands that have been implemented to assist throttle authors to obtain information from the Command Station in order to implement turnout, route/automation, and roster features which are already found in the Withrottle implementations.
+Release 4.0.2 provides a number of additional throttle information commands that have been implemented to assist throttle authors to obtain information from the Command Station in order to implement turnout, route/automation, and roster features which are already found in the wiThrottle implementations.

 These commands are new and do not overlap with the existing commands (which are probably due to be obsoleted as they are over complex and unfit for purpose).